nickwinger/grcp_web_echo_test/readme.md

 This is a full self contained working example of the grcpweb-echo example from grpc.io It is not dependend on a big proxy which needs docker, but only uses the simple executable which is part of this repo

+It even includes the correct/older version of protoc to compile javascript AND the grcp-web plugin, so no anger and worries...

 ## Build
 `npm install`